Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/ServMon/README.md

 ssh -L 8443:127.0.0.1:8443 nadine@10.129.227.77
 ```

-A search for a publicly available exploit matching the identified version revealed a suitable exploit.
+A search for publicly available exploits matching the identified NSClient++ version revealed a privilege escalation exploit..
 The exploit was transferred to the target machine along with a Netcat binary to establish a reverse shell.

 Exploit source: https://github.com/xtizi/NSClient-0.5.2.35---Privilege-Escalation